Non Filed Tax Returns

 The current failure-to-file penalty is usually 5 percent of the outstanding tax bill for each month that the tax return remains unfiled.
 This can add up very quickly.
 For example, if you owe $1,000 and your tax return is 4 months late, you will pay a 20 percent penalty, or $200.

 The most important thing to realize is that failing to file your tax returns is a criminal offense.
 Punishment for this type of crime can be as harsh as one year of imprisonment for every year your taxes are not filed.
 Even if you have seemingly evaded the IRS by not filing for a few years, it is better to resolve the issue now, rather than wait for them to find out.

-If you are facing penalties due to unfiled taxes, contact Damiens Law Firm, PLLC today.
-Our Mississippi non-filed tax return lawyer can help you file your delinquent returns to prevent further penalties and interest.
+Our Mississippi and Tennessee non-filed tax return lawyer can help you file your delinquent returns to prevent further penalties and interest.
 The sooner you begin the process, the more likely you will be able to take advantage of certain deductions and allowances.